Toy

 If buying from a Toy Fox Terrier breeder, be sure the breeder provides medical clearances for these issues from the proper organizations, such as the Canine Eye Registry Foundation.

 This breed has an average to above-average life expectancy.
-In good health, Toy Fox Terriers live between 12 and 15 human years, or to dog ages of 74 to 84.
+In good health, Toy Fox Terriers live between 12 and 15 human years, or to the dog ages of 74 to 84.

 As small dogs, TFTs do not need to each that much.
 With that being said, they will eat whenever the opportunity arises and whatever it is.
 Obesity is a major health concern for this breed.